top of page

 Marine Environment

-In marine environments, microplastics pose a unique threat because of how easily they integrate into food webs.
+In marine environments, microplastics pose a unique threat because of how easily they integrate into food chain.
 Plankton and small invertebrates, the foundation of the ocean’s food chain, can ingest microplastic fragments mistaken for food.
 Once inside these organisms, particles can reduce feeding efficiency, disrupt digestion, or cause energy imbalances.
 The impact multiplies as larger species eat the smaller ones, transferring particles up the chain to fish, seabirds, and marine mammals.
 Over time, the accumulation of waterborne microplastics can alter nutrient cycles and weaken biodiversity.
 Scientists have even found evidence that microplastics can interfere with the natural sinking of organic matter, affecting carbon storage processes vital for regulating Earth’s climate.

 Freshwater systems